pegasystems/pega-helm-charts/charts/pega/README.md

 Tier Name   | Description
 ---         | ---
-pega        | One tier handles all foreground and background processing and is given a `nodeType` of "WebUser,BackgroundProcessing,search,Stream".
+pega        | One tier handles all foreground and background processing and is given a `nodeType` of "WebUser,BackgroundProcessing,search,Stream".The "Stream" `nodetype` is deprecated, please enable External Kafka configuration under External Services.

 #### Large deployment for production isolation of processing